How to Identify Your Mental Health Needs: A Maryland Therapist’s Guide

 Answer honestly, without judgment.
 Your needs are valid even if they feel inconvenient or impossible to meet right now.

-Step 5: Seek Support Before It Feels Critical
+Step 5: Seek Support Early

+You don’t need to wait until you’re falling apart to ask for help!
 Therapy is not a last resort.
 It is a tool for:

 • Understanding your emotional patterns